nunocoracao/blowfish/exampleSite/content/docs/advanced-customisation/index.md

 In addition to the default schemes, you can also create your own and re-style the entire website to your liking.
 Schemes are created by by placing a `<scheme-name>.css` file in the `assets/css/schemes/` folder.
 Once the file is created, simply refer to it by name in the theme configuration.

 {{< alert "github">}}
 **Note:** generating these files manually can be hard, I've built a `nodejs` terminal tool to help with that, [Fugu](https://github.com/nunocoracao/fugu).
-In a nutshell, you pass the main three `hex` values of your color pallette and the program will output a css file that can be imported directly into Blowfish.
+In a nutshell, you pass the main three `hex` values of your colour palette and the program will output a css file that can be imported directly into Blowfish.
 {{< /alert >}}